crazytruth/iniesta/docs/source/iniesta/type_event_polling.rst

     :code:`message_id` to enforce idempotency.
 #.
 Once acquired, look for a handler:

     #.
-Matching the event in :code:`INIESTA_SNS_EVENT_KEY`
+Match the event in :code:`INIESTA_SNS_EVENT_KEY`
-        in the received message body.
+        in the received message body for a registered handler.
     #.
-If not found look for a default handler.
+If not found, look for a default handler.
     #.
-If not found raise :code:`KeyError`.
+If not found, raise :code:`KeyError`.

 #.
 If a handler is found execute!

     #.
-If executed and no exception is raised, delete
+If executed, and no exception is raised, delete
         the message from sqs.
     #.
 If exception is raises, do nothing so the
-        message can be consumed again after the visibility timeout.
+        message can be consumed again after the invisibility timeout.

 .. note::